|Module Title||SOFTWARE DEVELOPMENT|

 Advanced input/output and files.
 Worked example bringing together file handling and exceptions.

 3. An introduction to Graphical User Interfaces - 10 Lectures

 Building on programming skills, this looks at developing graphical front ends to simple software systems introducing Java's AWT and Swing classes.

 More on the ideas of abstraction and encapsulation.
 Java support for their implementation.
-An introduction to linear data structures: Stacks and Queues implemented.
+An introduction to linear data structures: Stacks and Queues implemented using arrays and vectors.

-An introduction to Java interfaces: Comparable and the standard Iterator interface.
+An introduction to Java interfaces: Sortable, Listable and the standard Iterator class.
 Using interfaces to produce a reusable List class.
-Generics.